alex-gutev/generic-cl/README.md

 `START` is the index of the first element to iterate over. `0` indicates the first element of the sequence.

-`END` is the index of the element at which to terminate the iteration, i.e. 1 + the index of the last element to be iterated over. `NIL` indicates the end of the sequence.
+`END` is the index of the element at which to terminate the iteration, i.e. 1 + the index of the last element to be iterated over. `NIL` indicates iterate till the end of the sequence.

 <a id="make-reverse-iterator"></a>